odin-public/aps-node-runtime/README.md

 ##### A:

 This is a prototype.
 There is only so much you can do with limited development time that is interrupted by ticket processing. **Fix/create something yourself and submit that pull request, buddy.** :grinning: Or at least head over to [issues section](../../issues) and tell us what doesn't work (**don't forget to include complete information on how to reproduce the issue**).

+##### Q:

+An error has occured in one of my service scripts, but it's stack trace does not match the code I wrote.
+What's the deal here?

+##### Q:

+I've installed your runtime and then went to `/usr/share/aps/node` to check the JS sources out.
+The code I saw there is not readable at all.
+How did you write this?
+Are you insane?

+##### A:

+I'm not insane... no, really. :laughing: However, the people behind [Babel transpiler](https://babeljs.io/) ARE insane (and by that I mean insanely smart).
+This runtime uses Babel extensively to transform code from ES6 to ES5 both inside itself and inside user scripts.
+If you want to check out code, do it on this repository and not on the already-installed runtime.
+If you see a discrepancy in stack traces, that means that source map support failed somewhere and you can submit a bug.